 The Association for Surgical Education (ASE) recognizes the importance of advancing education research in the surgical fields.
 Historically, surgical education research has been frustrated with poor conceptual frameworks, methodological errors, and low sample sizes causing inadequate statistical power.
 These deficiencies result in low publication rates and limited generalizability.

-The ASE MERG Research Grant is intended to support multi-institutional research projects (≥3 geographically distinct sites) that will advance scientific knowledge and aim to improve undergraduate, graduate, or continuing surgical education.
-The Research Collaborative will assist ASE members in conducting new research studies of up to two years’ duration addressing a surgical education problem highlighted in the recent needs assessment conducted by the ASE Multi-institutional Education Research Group (MERG; see Stefanidis et al., 2015; full citation below).
+The ASE MERG Research Grant is intended to fund a multi-institutional research project (≥3 geographically distinct sites) that will advance scientific knowledge and aim to improve undergraduate, graduate, or continuing surgical education.
+This award is for ASE members to conduct new research studies (i.e. the grant cannot be used to fund studies that are currently on-going) of up to two years’ duration that focus on a surgical education problem highlighted in the recent needs assessment conducted by the ASE MERG committee (see Stefanidis et al., 2015; full citation below).
 These issues include, but are not limited to the assessment of resident competence and/or autonomy, faculty development, milestone integration, intraoperative instruction, and remediation.

-All initial applications must include the following components:
+All INITIAL applications must include the following components:

 - Research plan (2 pages maximum)

 - Research strategy with summary of proposed analytic strategy

 - Up to 24 month timetable (Projected start date is July 1, 2020)